input-output-hk/mithril/docs/root/manual/developer-docs/nodes/mithril-aggregator.md

   -h, --help  Print help
 ```

 Run the 'tools recompute-certificates-hash' command in release mode with the default configuration.
-This allows the Mithril Aggregator node to recompute all of its certificate hashes, which is useful to avoid a chain re-genesis after an update that changes the structure of the certificates.
+This allows the Mithril aggregator node to recompute all of its certificate hashes, which is useful to avoid a chain re-genesis after an update that changes the structure of the certificates.

 ```bash
 ./mithril-aggregator tools recompute-certificates-hash